MaruvkaLab/MSMuTect_3.2/README.md

 # MSMuTect_0.5
-Indel, Allele and Mutation caller, specifically designed to call mutations in microsatellite regions using a pair of sequencing files (normal and tumor)
+Indel, Allele and Mutation caller, specifically designed to call mutations in microsatellite regions using a pair of sequencing files (normal and tumor samples)

 # Installation
 ### Binary
 There is a prebuilt binary available in releases.
-Note: The binary is slightly slower than the 'Local' option
+Note: The binary is slightly slower than the 'Local' option.
 Download the binary from the following link:
 [fill in link]
 ### Local